"And Some In Velvet Gowns" (1974/1984)

 Hark, hark! the dogs do bark, The beggars are coming to town.
 Some in rags, and some in jags, And some in velvet gowns.

-“And Some in Velvet Gowns” is about sin, specifically about how venial sins, left unrecognized, dull the soul’s capacity for charity and leave it open to graver ones, until what remains is the hollowed person (ST I–II, q.88).
-The fear itself isn’t religious.
-Perhaps the closest analogue I know—one that shows how personhood can be erased but leave behind a terrifying trace—comes from a writer utterly unlike Lafferty, though born the same year: William S. Burroughs.
-It’s his “The Man Who Taught His Asshole To Talk,” also about a kind of invasion.
-The classic Bourroughs routine ends with the lines, "For a while you could see the silent, helpless suffering of the brain behind the eyes, then finally the brain must have died, because the eyes went out, and there was no more feeling in them than a crab’s eyes on the end of a stalk."
+Perhaps the closest analogue I know—one that shows how personhood can be erased yet leave behind a terrifying trace—is didactic too, and it comes from a writer utterly unlike Lafferty, though born the same year: William S. Burroughs.
+It’s his “The Man Who Taught His Asshole To Talk,” also about identity invasion.
+That classic Bourroughs routine ends with the lines, "For a while you could see the silent, helpless suffering of the brain behind the eyes, then finally the brain must have died, because the eyes went out, and there was no more feeling in them than a crab’s eyes on the end of a stalk."

 I find Lafferty's Elmer to be even more sinister: